anqoVoube/avoid_g_code/README.md

 ```

 + Type the name of your apps you need with space (Example: user client end!)
->Note that end! represents end of list of your applications, you can whether type it or type only your applications
+>Note that end! represents end of list of your applications, you can whether type it or only your applications
 <hr>

 *If you have any questions related to the usage of this program, feel free to contact me:*